pamt0504/momo-payment-gateway/README.md

     }
   }

-/* The function for verify webhook request */ verifySignature({
+/* The function for verify webhook request and payment */ verifySignature({
     signature,
     requestId,